Guide to Easter 2023 at Disney World

-To the contrary, as we discuss in our April 2022 at Walt Disney World post, the weeks around Easter are pretty busy.
+To the contrary, as we discuss in our April 2023 at Walt Disney World and Spring Break 2023 Crowd Calendars for Walt Disney World, the weeks around Easter are pretty busy.
 However, it’s even worse in years when Easter is in March, as Spring Break and Easter school break schedules are more likely to align.
-In any case, don’t expect crowds to let up really in April 2022.
+In any case, don’t expect crowds to let up really in April 2023.
 Things might get a bit better starting around Tax Day, but we’re still expecting that week to remain elevated.

-Disney’s Beach Club Resort — Lobby area (available for viewing through April 17, 2022)
+- Disney’s Beach Club Resort Lobby (Available now through April 9, 2023)

-Disney’s Grand Floridian Resort & Spa — Lobby area (available for viewing through April 18, 2022)
+- Disney’s Grand Floridian Resort & Spa Lobby (Available now through April 9, 2023)

 What follows is Easter entertainment and activities, you can find in an normal year.
-While Walt Disney World hasn’t confirmed one way or the other whether this stuff will return in 2022, we assume it will not.
-However, if you’re visiting in 2023, here’s what you can probably expect…
+While Walt Disney World hasn’t confirmed one way or the other whether this stuff will return for Easter 2023, we assume it will.

 At Magic Kingdom, you can meet Mr. and Mrs. Easter Bunny in the “Bunny Lane Garden” in Town Square Courtyard on Main Street, U.S.A., which is tucked away by City Hall just inside the front entrance to Magic Kingdom.
 (It’s the same spot where Santa meets.)